misiektoja/lastfm_monitor/README.md

 **New in v2.3:** The configuration file includes options to enable/disable music service URLs (Last.fm, Spotify, Apple Music, YouTube Music, Amazon Music, Deezer, Tidal) and lyrics service URLs (Genius, AZLyrics, Tekstowo.pl, Musixmatch, Lyrics.com) in console and email outputs.

+**New in v2.5:** The [track duration](#getting-track-duration-from-spotify) and [automatic playback](#automatic-playback-of-listened-tracks-in-the-spotify-client) features use the official OAuth app Web API when optional app credentials are configured.
+The anonymous web-player backend is the new automatic fallback and requires no Spotify credentials.

 <a id="lastfm-api-key-and-shared-secret"></a>
 ### Last.fm API Key and Shared Secret